project-chip/connectedhomeip/silabs_examples/lighting-lite-app/efr32/README.md

 ## Introduction

-The EFR32 lighting lite example provides a baseline demonstration of a Light control device, built using CHIP and the Silicon Labs Gecko SDK.
+The EFR32 lighting lite example provides a baseline demonstration of a Light control device, built using Matter and the Silicon Labs Gecko SDK.
 It can be controlled by a Chip controller over Openthread network.

 The EFR32 device can be commissioned over Bluetooth Low Energy where the device